 Taxis in Doha

-The problem with taxis, however, is that there aren’t enough to accommodate all of the people needing to use them.
-Taxi drivers also often don’t know their way around the city, which can make it difficult for new expats to find their way around.
+The problem with taxis is that there aren’t enough to accommodate all the people needing to use them.
+Expats who do manage to get a taxi will find that they are mostly clean, metered and well-regulated by the government.
+Unfortunately, taxi drivers don’t always know their way around the city, which isn’t helpful and can make it difficult for new arrivals to find their way around.

 Driving in Doha

-Motor vehicle accidents are the number one cause of fatalities in Qatar and expats should exercise extreme caution when driving on the emirate's roads.
+Motor vehicle accidents are unfortunately common, and expats should exercise extreme caution when driving on the emirate's roads.
 Drivers tend to be aggressive, speed and take risks, so expats should take care to drive defensively.
-They should also obey traffic laws – the government is trying to combat the problem and heavy fines apply to those caught speeding or jumping a red light.
+If someone is unfortunate enough to be involved in a traffic accident in Doha, they should always remain at the scene of the collision.
+Always obey traffic laws – the government is trying to combat the problem and heavy fines apply to those caught speeding or jumping a red light.

-Many expats choose to drive in Doha, despite the danger, because of the independence it gives them and because petrol is so inexpensive.
-Expats who take to the roads should be aware of other drivers behaving badly.
-If someone is unfortunate enough to be involved in a traffic accident in Doha, they should always remain at the scene of the collision or they will risk not receiving any insurance payments.
+With that all said, many expats still choose to drive in Doha, despite the danger, because of the independence it affords them and because petrol is so inexpensive.
+Expats who take to the roads should note that Qataris drive on the right-hand side of the road.

 Cycling in Doha

 Despite the heat, cycling in Doha is growing in popularity and is promoted for its various health benefits.
 Reckless drivers make getting around by bicycle dangerous and unwise on main roads, but there are spaces and parks dedicated to cycling and the Qatar Cycling Federation provides information, maps and advice to avid and new cyclists, families and individuals.